Jeiel0rbit/auto-update-script/README.md

 > [!note]
 >
-> Only Ubuntu Debian and Termux distributions are supported on Linux.
+> Only Ubuntu and Debian distributions are supported on Linux.
 The script aborts on any errors during simulations to prevent unexpected states.
 Output warnings (e.g., apt CLI warnings) appear in gray.
 Customize colors by modifying ANSI codes in the source if desired.